 Chatham-Kent to the Power of Young People (aged 15-39) - CKy Initiative

-The Chatham-Kent to the Power of Young People (CKy) initiative consisted of two surveys and suggested action items to improve Chatham-Kent's ability to attract, engage, and retain young people aged 15-39.
+The Chatham-Kent to the Power of Young People (CKy) initiative began with two surveys which informed action items to improve Chatham-Kent's ability to attract, engage, and retain young people aged 15-39.
 This initiative is a follow-up to an original CK Survey of Young People in 2012.
 To read full 2012 findings, click here: CK Survey of Young People 2012 findings.

 The first survey was conducted in June 2017, to gain feedback from young people aged 15-39 years old on their experience living in Chatham-Kent.
 Check out the highlights in the CK Young People Feedback, Infographic.pdf.
 Full findings from this survey are available here: Chatham-Kent to the Power of Young People, 2017 Survey.

 The second survey, the CKy Organization Survey, was conducted in March, 2018, and gained feedback on what community organizations and employers are doing to attract, engage, and retain young people.
 The findings from the second survey are available in the Chatham-Kent to the Power of Young People, Organization Report, 2018.